globality-corp/microcosm/README.md

 makes a few assumption that allow for a great deal of simplication:

  1. Microservices are small enough that simple string bindings suffice.
-Or, put another way, conflicts between identically bound components are a non-concern.
+Or, put another way, conflicts between identically bound components are a non-concern and there is no need for explicit scopes.

  2. Microservices use processes, not threads to scale.
 As such, thread synchronization is a non-goal.